Shapes of implied volatility with positive mass at zero: Asymptotic estimates

 \subsection{Detecting the mass of the atom: the second-order behaviour}

-Once one has established that the implied volatility is asymptotic to $\sqrt{2|x|/T}$ as $x \downarrow -\infty$ if and only if $q^*=0$ and condition~(iii) in Theorem~\ref{t:thmGulIJTAF} is fulfilled (always true when $\pp>0$, cf. Remark~\ref{r:thmGulIJTAF}), the next step is to understand how the difference $I(x)-\sqrt{2|x|/T}$ behaves.
-The behaviour of the right wing ($x \uparrow +\infty$) has been studied by Lee~\cite[Lemma 3.1]{Lee}, who showed that $I(x)-\sqrt{2|x|/T}<0$ for $x$ large enough, and subsequently refined by Rogers and Tehranchi~\cite[Theorem 5.3]{RogTeh}, who proved that $\lim_{x \uparrow +\infty} ( I(x) - \sqrt{2x/T}) = -\infty$ for every $T>0$.
+In the previous section, we saw that the dimensionless implied volatility $\sqrt T I(x)$ is asymptotic to $\sqrt{2|x|}$ as $x \downarrow -\infty$ if and only if $q^*=0$ and one of the equivalent conditions (i) or (iii) in Theorem~\ref{t:thmGulIJTAF} is fulfilled (which is always true when $\pp>0$ by Remark~\ref{r:thmGulIJTAF}).
+The next step is to understand how the difference $\sqrt T I(x)-\sqrt{2|x|}$ behaves.
+The behaviour of the right wing ($x \uparrow +\infty$) has been studied by Lee~\cite[Lemma 3.1]{Lee}, who showed that $\sqrt T I(x)-\sqrt{2|x|}$ is negative for $x$ large enough, and subsequently refined by Rogers and Tehranchi~\cite[Theorem 5.3]{RogTeh}, who proved that $\lim_{x \uparrow +\infty} (\sqrt T I(x) - \sqrt{2x}) = -\infty$ for every $T>0$.
 For the left wing, the situation is different, and the qualitative behaviour of the second-order term depends on the presence of a mass at zero.